genjen123/rshell/README.md

 --------------- | ---------------
-Space readings | A space before a command will produce an error Echo output | Needs at least 2 spaces between echo and the string in order for the whole message to be outputted (vary on systems)
+Space readings | A space before a command will produce an error Echo output | Needs at least 2 spaces between echo and the string in order for the whole message to be outputted (vary on systems) ls | ls will work as a command however, ls -a may or may not work cd | Works if the command is repeated for a second time but error message stil shows.
-Exit | Exit will work if it is a single command that is not chained together ls | ls will work as a command however, ls -a may or may not work
+[] | Works best if there is a space between the arguments and brackets.
+One test case for the issue is not fixed yet.

 **Notes:**